About

 RESEARCH EXPERIENCE

-University of Massachusetts Boston (Early identification of dementia, cognitive assessments, lifestyle interventions for healthy aging, women’s health, ethics, financial conflicts of interest in research, and rights-based approaches to mental health)
+University of Massachusetts Boston (Early identification of dementia, lifestyle interventions for healthy aging, women’s health, ethics)

 Johns Hopkins School of Medicine (NIMH Genetics Initiative Alzheimer's Disease)